RickeyLee09/Udacity_CarND_Notes/8_Project_Advenced_Lane_Lines/writeup_template.md

  When processing the challenge video, the result can be really bad.
 If the line is close to the corner of the wall, the perspective transform would take the block into consideratiion and regards it as the lane, this can be misleading to finding the lane lines.
  Also, when the sunlight is strong, the performance is really bad.
 It is mainly because there will be many white pixels with high lightness and satuation in the image, and the edges cannot be detected well.
  It should be noticed that some of the code is hard-coded, like the source points delection.
 Imagine the situation that the vihicle is offtrack for some reason, then the lane lines would be hard to be found.

+ To make this pipeline more robust, I think some machine learning techniques can be considered so that the vehicle would learn where the lane lines are itself, and it could fit more situations in reality.